Asonyx/LCTarrotCard/README.md

 ## For modders :
 If you want to add your own custom card, you can do so by following these steps :<br/>
-(Just note that I am going to skip some steps about the base of modding, so if you are new to modding, I recommend you to check the [Lehtal wiki's developer's guide](https://lethal.wiki/dev/overview/))
+(Just note that I am going to skip some steps about the base of modding, so if you are new to modding, I recommend you to check the [Lethal wiki's developer's guide](https://lethal.wiki/dev/overview/))
 1. Create a material for the front of the card
 2. (Optional) Create a material for the card's burn effect, if you are not satisfied with the default one which are :<br/>
    <details>